Mount Pleasant church suffers extensive damage after water pipe burst

 “It may take a while,” he said.
 “I have no idea how long that will take, but it can be fixed and that’s the good news.
 We have space to worship in other places on campus.
 Will we miss being in the sanctuary?
 Yes, but the sanctuary is not the church.
 The church is the body of Christ that is gathered together.”

+The sanctuary and the church office are closed until further notice.
+The Fellowship Hall and Grace Hall/Seabrook are still operational.

-Mount Pleasant Presbyterian Church still plans to hold services this Sunday at 9:00 and 11:00 a.m. in the Fellowship Hall.
+Mount Pleasant Presbyterian Church still plans to hold services this Sunday.
+Services will be held in the Fellowship Hall at their usual times, 9:00 a.m. and 11:00 a.m., but live streaming may be unavailable.